royk/playwright-feature-reporter/README.md

 });
 ```

-Tests can be nested under other tests by prefixing them with `- ` (space and dash).
+Tests can be nested under other tests by prefixing them with `- ` (dash and space).
 The amount of `-` characters determines the nesting level.
 The dashes and space will be trimmed from the feature name.

 ```